Uberspace/lab/source/guide_ezmlm.rst

 Subscribing / Unsubscribing
 ---------------------------

-Users can either subscribe thenselves to a list by writing an email to ``mylist-subscribe@isabell.uber.space`` or can be added from the command line:
+Users can either subscribe themselves to a list by writing an email to ``mylist-subscribe@isabell.uber.space`` or can be added from the command line:

 ::